Industry hiring guides

 Internship programs have always been talent feeders.
 But in today’s market, the stakes are higher.
 Many students will only complete one internship before graduating.
 That experience shapes their entire perception of your brand.

 That’s why top employers invest in internships as conversion pipelines.
 At IBM, interns received structured mentorship, exposure to real projects, and feedback loops that mirrored full-time roles.
-Conversion rates were high not just because interns were qualified, but because they wanted to return.
+Many interns converted to full-time roles — not just because they were qualified, but because they wanted to return.

 FlixBus took a similar approach.
 Many of their full-time hires started as interns who brought fresh technical knowledge into engineering teams.
 Instead of siloing interns into special projects, they gave them real business challenges and encouraged them to challenge norms.